mopidy/mopidy/docs/extensiondev.rst

             self.add_argument('--foo')

         def run(self, args, config, extensions):
-           # Your backend implementation
+           # Your command implementation
            return 0

 Example web application
 =======================

-As of Mopidy 0.19, extensions can use Mopidy's builtin web server to host static web clients as well as Tornado and WSGI web applications.
+As of Mopidy 0.19, extensions can use Mopidy's built-in web server to host static web clients as well as Tornado and WSGI web applications.
 For several examples, see the :ref:`http-server-api` docs or explore with :ref:`http-explore-extension` extension.